KonstantinaStrantzali/first-milestone-project/README.md

 3.On the Source subheading, on the dropdown menu clicked the default value 'None' and then first-milestone-project were selected.
 4. Save clicked, page deployed and then published at: https://konstantinastrantzali.github.io/first-milestone-project/

+For running the project locally click the repository to download it after logging in to Github and then select Code for finding the Zip file.
+You can view and use the project on you local environment after extracting the Zip file.
+Other ways to use or run the project is to [Clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) into your Github account.

 # Credits